David-Lor/Docker-SSH-Port-Forward-Client/README.md

 ## Getting started

+*Make sure your SSH server is configured properly to allow TCP port forwarding*

 - The following example will forward port `80` from remote host to port `8080` on local container, which is finally exposed.
 - The remote host is `192.168.0.100`, with a SSH server available at default port 22 with user `foo`.
 - A SSH private key without password protection is required to connect to the remote server with the given user, and is bind mounted on `/ssh_key` path inside the container.